nta45/nta45/README.md

 - 👋 Hi, I’m @NathanAyele
 - 👀 I’m interested in building software.
 - 🌱 I’m currently learning HTML, CSS, Java and Python.
-- 💞️ I’m looking to collaborate with anyone who would want to learn the basics together.
+- 💞️ I’m looking to collaborate with anyone who wants to offer me an opportunity to explore, or who would want to explore together.
 - 📫 How to reach me: nathantayele@gmail.com or Instagram @nathantayele.

 <!---